 Employees will add value when they possess both the skills and motivation for organisational achievement.
-You generally find that the companies that have low retention rates are the ones that have several employees going through training or those who have staff that lack certain knowledge criteria for their position.
+You generally find that companies that have low retention rates are the ones that have several employees going through training.
+Or those who have staff that lack certain knowledge criteria for their position.

 Employee Development Plans

 Regularly meeting with staff can guide them on their progress and goals.
 Employee development plans give leaders the chance to identify key skills of staff members.
 And to use these skills for value-added activities.
 Employees who understand how they fit into the organisational structure are more likely to be happy than those who are left to their own devices.

 Staff experience analysis can help leaders mould a happy, productive workforce.
 Through surveys and comment analysis, organisations can identify ways to improve their infrastructure that benefits their staff.
 Which positively correlates with happiness/morale levels and productivity rates.

 Pansensic work with global organisations to analyse employee experiences, and to highlight organisational issues.
 We present powerful insights, so that staff experience can be improved quickly and easily.